 Safeguarding and E-Safety

-Mrs R Gilbert is the Senior Designated Safeguarding Lead (Deputy Head Teacher)
+Mrs R Gilbert is the Designated Safeguarding Lead (Deputy Head Teacher)

 Mr D Hardy – Headmaster

-Mrs. T Gibson – Deputy Designated Safeguarding Officer
+Mrs. T Gibson – Deputy Designated Safeguarding Lead

-Mrs. N Jelley – Deputy Designated Safeguarding Officer
+Mrs. N Jelley – Deputy Designated Safeguarding Lead

 At Sir Robert Pattinson Academy we continue to take our safeguarding responsibilities seriously.
 Designated Safeguarding Leaders can be contacted via telephone during school hours or via email out of hours.
 Should there be issues that children wish to access support about, please do not hesitate to contact us.